jkchandalia/toximeter/README.md

 The data used to train the models and the data that the model is scoring is qualitatively different, Wikipedia comments vs. Twitter comments.
 The available data provided a starting point but the full system would take a sample of the scored twitter comments the model and send them out to be labeled as toxic/nontoxic.
 The model would then need to be retrained periodically.
 The full monitoring solution would note changes in the toxicity scoring distributions over time and offer spot-checking capabilities for a small sample of comments.

-Notably, commercially available versions of this type of model have not necessarily performed well:
+Notably, commercially available versions of this type of model have room for improvement:

 1. Tune, a Chrome extension: https://chrome.google.com/webstore/detail/tune-experimental/gdfknffdmmjakmlikbpdngpcpbbfhbnp?hl=en
 2. Perspective API, an API for toxicity labeling from Jigsaw